oracle/node-oracledb/doc/api.md

 When no longer required, Lobs created with `createLob()` should be closed with [`lob.close()`](#lobclose) because Oracle Database resources are held open if temporary LOBs are not closed.
-If LOBs are still open when `connection.close()` is called, then an error *DPI-1054: connection cannot be closed when open statements or LOBs exist* will occur.

 Open temporary LOB usage can be monitored using the view [`V$TEMPORARY_LOBS`][13].